miklevin/Pipulate.com/software.md

 #### Python is Not What You Think

-Think of Python as a tool to help you think better &#151; where imprecise spoken words fail.
+Think of Python as a tool to improve your thought process where imprecise spoken words fail.
 Imagine if English had no ambiguity or double meaning, and every time you said something it was interpreted exactly as you meant, so expressing yourself with precision becomes easy breezy.
 That's Python.